ibm-cloud-docs/vmware/manage-scc.md

 With the {{site.data.keyword.compliance_short}}, you can:

-* Monitor for controls and goals that pertain to VMWare on {{site.data.keyword.BluSoftlayer_full}}.
+* Monitor for controls and goals that pertain to VMWare on {{site.data.keyword.BluSoftlayer_full}}
-* Define rules for VMWare on {{site.data.keyword.BluSoftlayer_full}} that can help to standardize resource configuration.
+* Define rules for VMWare on {{site.data.keyword.BluSoftlayer_full}} that can help to standardize resource configuration

 ## Monitoring security and compliance posture with VMWare on {{site.data.keyword.BluSoftlayer_full}}